MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 #### If Else

-The IF ELSE construct lets you build a template that picks a collection based on a cascading order of conditions.
+The if-else template lets you build a template that picks a collection based on a cascading order of conditions.
 Evaluation is top-down and stops when a condition evaluates to `true` or the ELSE block is hit.

 Here's an example that shows a simple IF ELSE conditional response template definition.